OceanGNS/PGPT/README.md

 ### Directory Structure

-Create a new directory called _raw_ and put all your **.TBD|.SBD** (if realtime data) or **.DBD|.EBD** (if delayed data) in there.
-You can also put compressed **.?CD** files; the script will automatically uncompress themting data looks like
+Create a new directory called _raw_ and put all your **.TBD|.SBD** (if realtime data) or **.DBD|.EBD** (if delayed data) files in there.
+You can also put compressed **.?CD** files in the raw directory; the script will automatically uncompress them.

 Create a new directory called _cache_ in the same path as the _raw_ directory and put the necessary cache files in there.

 Create a YAML file including all the metadata needed for the netCDF files in the same path as the _raw_ and _cache_ directories.
-You can modify the _metadata.yml_ file included in the _exmple_ directory.
+You can use the _metadata.yml_ file included in the _exmple_ directory as a template and modify as needed.

-Your directory structure should look like this:
+At the end, your directory structure should look like this:

 ```
 .